 Potometer and other devices like lysimeter, porometer etc., are the types of equipment, which can measure the transpiration rate in plants.
 In this context, definition, types, mechanism, factors affecting transpiration.
 You will also get to know the transpiration rate, transpiration experiment and significance.

 - Transpiration Rate

 - Factors Affecting

 - Transpiration Experiment

 Definition of Transpiration in Plants

-Transpiration in plants can define as the natural process, where a plant releases excessive water into the atmosphere in the form of water vapour like a human body does.
-A human releases its excessive water by the process refers as “Sweating” whereas, in plants, it commonly refers to as “Transpiration”.
-The plant uses around 5% of the water to fulfil its basic needs like to prepare food and some uses to perform cellular activities.
+Transpiration in plants refers to the natural process, in which a plant releases excessive water into the atmosphere in the form of water vapours like a human body does.
+A human releases its excessive water through the process called sweating, whereas transpiration is the term used in the case of plants.
+Plants use nearly 5% of the water to fulfil their basic needs like food preparation and other cellular activities.
 Thus, a plant releases much water or transpires more because transpiration helps in:

 - Maintaining the turgidity of the plant cells.